KorfLab/IME/README.md

 1. Script will look in the specified directory for IME intron files ('*.IME_intron.fa') and IME parameter files ('*.IME_intron.params').
-For each intron file, it will run the IMEter (imeter.pl) on the specified file using the specified parameters to produce a '*.IME_intron.ime' file containing IMEter scores for each intron.
+For each intron file, it will run the IMEter (imeter.pl) on the specified file using the specified parameters to produce a '*.IME_intron.ime1' file containing IMEter scores for each intron.
-2. Script will then take the '*.IME_intron.ime' file and for each intron, will extract the distance from the transcription start site (TSS) from the FASTA file and append this information to a new output file ('*.IME_intron.ime2').
+2. Script will then take the '*.IME_intron.ime1' file and for each intron, will extract the distance from the transcription start site (TSS) from the FASTA file and include this information to a new output file ('*.IME_intron.ime2').
-3. Finally, the script will produce a third output file ('*.IME_intron.ime3') that averages all intron scores in binned windows of distance from the TSS.
+3. The script will produce a third output file ('*.IME_intron.ime3') that averages all intron scores in binned windows of distance from the TSS.
 The default parameter takes windows of 200 bp from the TSS.
 In addition to calculating the average IMEter score for all introns that start in that window, the script outputs 95% confidence limits for the mean value.
+4. Finally, the script calculates what IMEter v2.1 score is at each percentile.
+This information is written to the fourth file ('*.IME_intron.ime4').
+This is useful to give an overview of what scores are 'high' or 'low'.

 Suggested usage:

-	ime_distance_from_tss.pl -w 100 -c 3000 -i ~/bin/imeter.pl ime_data_directory
+	ime_distance_from_tss.pl -w 100 -c 2000 -i ~/bin/imeter.pl ime_data_directory

 The first two output files may be of less use and can probably be discarded.
 The 3rd file is another tab-separated values file, that will look like this: